+Capital contributions were \$197.2 million in FY2024, a decrease of \$4.0 million or 2.0% from FY2023.
 Capital contributions were \$201.2 million in FY2023, a decrease of \$345.1 million or 63.2% from FY2022.
-Capital contributions were \$546.3 million in FY2022, an increase of \$138.0 million or 33.8% from FY2021.
-The majority of capital contributions during FY2022 and FY2023 represent funding for the Northeast Water Purification Plant expansion project "NEPE", Northeast Transmission Line project "NETL," and Southeast Transmission Line project "SETL."
-Recognition of capital contribution revenue is based on a percentage of completion method of revenue recognition for long-term joint venture construction contracts in accordance with GASB 62 (Refer to Note 1.G).
-The change in capital contributions recognized for FY2022 and FY2023 is mainly due to the progression of the NEPE.
+The majority of capital contributions during FY2024 and FY2023 represent funding for the Northeast Water Purification Plant Expansion project ("NEPE"), the Northeast Transmission Line project ("NETL"), and the Southeast Transmission Line project ("SETL").
+Recognition of capital contribution revenue is based on a percentage of completion method for long-term joint venture construction contracts in accordance with GASB Statement No. 62 (Refer to Note 1.G to the financial statements).
+The change in capital contributions recognized for FY2023 and FY2024 is mainly due to the progression of the NEPE.